Autoimmune Disease

 Consult your doctor to learn how to keep your heart healthy and strong.
 For example, keeping your cholesterol level within a healthy range can help maintain normal blood pressure and eating a nutritious diet or exercising regularly can be lifesaving.
 These steps can also help reduce the symptoms of autoimmune diseases.

 Autoimmune diseases are difficult to diagnose because sometimes they imitate other diseases and there is no single test to identify this type of medical condition.
+Further, many autoimmune diseases cause multi-organ/multi-system involvement.
 Therefore, it is important to see a healthcare provider who has experience in diagnosing and treating autoimmune diseases.

 At COEM, we offer our patients the following diagnostic and therapeutic procedures:

-We will take your medical history to analyze the pattern of disease symptoms and use the information gathered from these tests to prepare a customized treatment plan for you.
+We will take an extensive medical history from birth to the present to analyze the pattern of disease symptoms and use the information gathered from these tests to prepare a customized treatment plan for you.

-COEM is considered to be the nation’s top autoimmune disease treatment center.
+COEM is considered to be one of the nation’s top Functional Medicine Centers for the treatment of autoimmune disease.
 We have successfully treated many patients with autoimmune diseases that have helped them to control the overactive immune response and reduce the pain and inflammation.

 No matter which autoimmune disease may affect you, we provide treatment for more than 80 different types of autoimmune diseases.